zebrunner/community-edition/docs/config-guide.md

  In order to enable full ci/cd workflow you need to add a webhook to your repository registered in Zebrunner, this webhook will trigger onPush and onPullRequests events on the ci component(Jenkins by default) as builds.

- After each Push and Pull Request related Jenkins jobs will pull your repository, run the specified test and execute the sonarqube analysys.
-If the webhook event is a pull request the reports from the sonarqube analysis will be decorated into the pull request for the correspondant scm system.
+ After each Push and Pull Request events, related Jenkins jobs will pull your repository, build your code and execute the sonarqube analysys.

- > Note: if the sonarqube server is not available the scan will be skipped

 #### Configure required credentials